Interacting With CI Image Registries

 Summary of Available Registries

-The OpenShift CI system runs on OpenShift clusters; each cluster hosts its own image registry.
+Besides QCI, the OpenShift CI system runs on OpenShift clusters.
+Each cluster hosts its own image registry.
 Therefore, a number of image registries exist in the OpenShift CI ecosystem.
 The following table shows the public DNS of each registry and has some comments on their purpose:

 Cluster | Registry URL | Description |